MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 The number of available threads can be updated in the launch configuration of the application (see :ref:`option_number_of_threads`).

-If it is not possible to increase the number of available threads (for example because the memory is full), try to reuse another thread but not the UI thread.
+If it is not possible to increase the number of available threads (for example, because the memory is full), try to reuse another thread but not the UI thread.

 UART Not Available
 ++++++++++++++++++

-If the UART output is not available, use another method to signal that the heartbeat task is running (e.g. blink a LED, use SystemView).
+If the UART output is not available, use another method to signal that the heartbeat task is running (e.g., blink an LED, use SystemView).

 .. _tutorial_discover_embedded_debugging_techniques.use_case_2:

-Use Case 2: Debugging a Hardfault
+Use Case 2: Debugging a HardFault
 ---------------------------------

-When the application crashes, it can be the consequence of an hardfault triggered by the MCU.
+When the application crashes, it can result from a HardFault triggered by the MCU.

 The following sections explain:

-1. What are exceptions, hardfaults, and the exception handler.
+1. What are exceptions, HardFaults, and the exception handler.
 2. What to do in case of Memory Corruptions.
-3. What to do when a hardfault occurs.
+3. What to do when a HardFault occurs.

 Useful Resources
 ~~~~~~~~~~~~~~~~

-* IAR System : Debugging a HardFault on Cortex-M https://www.iar.com/support/tech-notes/debugger/debugging-a-hardfault-on-cortex-m/
+* IAR System: Debugging a HardFault on Cortex-M https://www.iar.com/support/tech-notes/debugger/debugging-a-hardfault-on-cortex-m/
-* ESP-IDF Programming Guide : Fatal Errors https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/fatal-errors.html
+* ESP-IDF Programming Guide: Fatal Errors https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/fatal-errors.html
 * Using Cortex-M3/M4/M7 Fault Exceptions MDK Tutorial http://www.keil.com/appnotes/files/apnt209.pdf

-Exceptions, Hardfaults And Exception Handler
+Exceptions, HardFaults And Exception Handler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *From ARM Architecture Reference Manual*

    An exception causes the processor to suspend program execution to handle an event, such as an externally generated interrupt or an attempt to execute an undefined instruction.
 Exceptions can be generated by internal and external sources.
-   Normally, when an exception is taken the processor state is preserved immediately, before handling the exception.
+   Normally, when an exception is taken, the processor state is preserved immediately, before handling the exception.
    This means that, when the event has been handled, the original state can be restored and program execution resumed from the point where the exception was taken.

 For example, an *IRQ request* is an exception that can be recovered by handling the hardware request properly.
 On the other hand, an *Undefined Instruction* exception suggests a more severe system failure that might not be recoverable.

-The exceptions that cannot be recovered are named **hardfaults**.
+The exceptions that cannot be recovered are named **HardFaults**.

 *From ARM Architecture Reference Manual*